-Stacy Barnett is a top nosework competitor and trainer, being the first handler to put multiple Summit titles on 3 dogs (Judd SMTx3, Brava SMTx5, Powder SMTx5) in the National Association of Canine Scent Work (NACSW).
-Stacy is also a certified SARTECH II Search and Rescue professionally trained responder and has certified her dog, K9 Prize, for Wilderness Air Scent Search and Rescue.
-Stacy has been a faculty member at Fenzi Dog Sports Academy since 2015 and is an international clinician for seminars around the world.
+Stacy Barnett is a top nosework competitor and trainer, being the first handler to put multiple Summit titles (15 so far) on 3 dogs (Judd SMTx3, Brava SMTx6, Powder SMTx6) in the National Association of Canine Scent Work (NACSW).
+Stacy is also a certified SARTECH II Search and Rescue professionally trained responder and has trained, certified, and deployed with her dog, K9 Prize, for Wilderness (live find) Search and Rescue.
+Stacy has recently joined Missouri Task Force 1 (FEMA) as a US&R Canine Search Specialist.
+She has been a faculty member at Fenzi Dog Sports Academy since 2015 and is an international clinician for seminars around the world.
 She is a licensed Judge for for AKC Scent Work where she was also retained in an advisory position for the AKC Scent Work program for 2 years.
-Stacy is the author of the popular blog, Scentsabilities Nosework, and has delivered over 200 educational webinars since 2017.
-Stacy also co-hosts the popular podcast, K9 Detection Collaborative with Robin Greubel and Crystal Wing.
+Stacy is the founder of Scentsabilities Nosework, and has delivered over 250 educational webinars since 2017.
+Stacy also co-hosts the popular podcast, K9 Detection Collaborative with Robin Greubel.

 With her degree in Chemical Engineering and her understanding of fluid flow dynamics, she has a deep understanding of odor movement.
 She believes in utilizing Scent Theory and odor to educate and craft the highly competitive nosework dog as well as bringing enrichment to dogs using Nosework as an activity to build confidence.
 She prides herself in being able to bring creative solutions to build odor obedience, confidence, drive, and motivation for the sport.
 Her mantra is CONFIDENCE, MOTIVATION, SKILLS and STAMINA.